climberig/climberig.github.io/_drafts/how-to-cook-grains.md

 <p class="meta">22 November 2014 - Berkeley</p>

-I like all types of grains, my favourite are buckwheat, brown rice and quinoa.
+I like all types of grains, my favorites are buckwheat, brown rice and quinoa.
 The cooking instructions for them are similar but different and it took me quite a few tries to find the best way to cook them.
+To save you some time and frustration, here are the steps.

 **Buckwheat**:

-* Put water in a pot covered with a lid.
-Set the heat to high and wait for water to boil
+* Put water in a pot and cover with a lid.
+Use the ratio of 2 cups of water to 1 cup of buckwheat.
+Set the heat to high and wait for the water to boil
-* Add buckwheat, use the ratio of 2 cups of water to 1 cup of buckwheat, keep the lid off
+* Once boiled, add buckwheat, keep the lid off
-* Wait for water/buckwheat to boil, set the heat to low/simmer, cover the pot with the lid and let it simmer for 12 minutes
+* Wait for the water/buckwheat to come back to a boil, set the heat to low/simmer, cover the pot with the lid and let it simmer for 12 minutes
 * Turn off the heat and let the buckwheat sit for 5-10 minutes

 **Brown rice**: